cs-uob/COMS20012/docs/exercises/EXERCISES2.md

         return 0;
     }
     ```
-     Compile the code with `gcc -m32 -fno-stack-protector loop.c -o loop32` and run. on my machine, the code goes in an infinite loop.
-Can you find a probable cause for that?
+     Compile the code with `gcc -m32 -fno-stack-protector loop.c -o loop32` and run it.
+On my machine, the code goes in an infinite loop.
+Can you find a probable cause for thiq?

 7. What is control hijacking in the context of exploitation?
-Exaplain one possible way to hijack control in the presence of stack overflow bug?
+Explain one possible way to hijack control in the presence of stack overflow bug?

 8. Dr. Blahbah claims that buffer overflow attacks via stack smashing are made possible by the fact that stacks grow downwards (to-wards smaller addresses) on most popular modern architectures.
 Therefore, future architectures should ensure that the stack grows upwards; this would provide a good defense against buffer over-flow.
 Do you agree or disagree?
 Why?